- Foreign nationals need both an AEP from DOLE and a 9(g) visa from the Bureau of Immigration to work legally.

-Expanding your business in the Philippines or relocating your workforce demands a keen understanding of local labor laws and immigration regulations.
-Non-compliance with the web of Philippine laws and regulations, even if unintentional, may result in substantial penalties and fines.
+Expanding your business in the Philippines or relocating your workforce demands a clear understanding of local labor laws and immigration regulations to stay compliant.

-To navigate this terrain successfully, it is essential to grasp the intricacies of obtaining work permits and visas, to ensure that your team members can legally reside and work within the country.
+To navigate this terrain successfully, you must understand the full process of obtaining work permits and visas so your team members can legally reside and work within the country.

 - Hiring foreign employees in the Philippines